-

 Milnot Peanut Butter Fudge

 Who said that fudge is only for the holidays?
 Milnot Peanut Butter Fudge is a simple four-ingredient recipe that never fails to please all year long.
 This is a delightfully smooth and creamy fudge.
-Remember that Milnot is not available in all states.

 -